What is vulvitis?

 - Redness and swelling on the vulva and labia (lips of the vagina)

 - Blisters on the vulva

 The symptoms of vulvitis can also suggest other disorders or diseases of the genitals.
-If you are experiencing any of these symptoms, you should consult your healthcare provider as soon as possible.
+If you are experiencing any of these symptoms, you should consult your healthcare provider.